Keeping exotic animals as pets in Queensland

 - wild dogs

-Contact the Department of Environment and Heritage Protection for advice about keeping native birds, mammals, reptiles, amphibians, and water buffalo.
-If you are moving to Queensland and own a prohibited pet, you can surrender it to the Queensland Government, have it euthanased or give it to a friend.
+Contact the Department of Environment and Science for advice about keeping native birds, mammals, reptiles, amphibians, and water buffalo.
+If you are moving to Queensland and own a prohibited pet, you can surrender it to Biosecurity Queensland or local government.
 For example; rabbits are legal pets in NSW so you may wish to leave it with a friend before you move.